-The Mobihub Student Challenge is multidisciplinary: students from different fields of study can participate.
-They can focus on infrastructure, communication, product design, participation, user experience, accessibility, urban planning… The methodology used also depends on their field of study: surveys, interviews, design…
+The Mobihub Student Challenge is multidisciplinary: students from different fields of study could participate.
+They could focus on infrastructure, communication, product design, participation, user experience, accessibility, urban planning… The methodology used also depended on their field of study: surveys, interviews, design…

-Students participate as a team (max.
-5).
-They can participate as part of their curriculum (e.g. as an assignment within a course) or independently of their curriculum.
-The Mobihub Student Challenge ends in December 2020, so it only applies for (courses in) the first semester.
-Taxistop can give a presentation about the Mobihub Student Challenge at the beginning of the semester and give feedback during the semester.
+Students participated as a team (max.
+5) as part of their curriculum (e.g. as an assignment within a course) or independently of their curriculum.
+The selected students participated in the final of the Mobihub Student Challenge on December 8, 2020.